theckang/aro-odh-install/README.md

 In the JupyterHub notebook, let's run a simple Spark application.

-Copy this code and execute:
+Copy this code and execute

 ```python
 from pyspark.sql import SparkSession, SQLContext